 People who are happy at work take fewer sick days.
 That's the whole secret.

-Norway spends over 215 billion kroner per year on sick leave and disability benefits.
-More than the entire defence budget.
+Norway spends over 271 billion kroner per year on sick pay, work assessment allowance and disability benefits (Ministry of Finance, 2025).
+More than the entire defence budget and justice sector combined.
+70 percent of new AAP recipients come from sick leave, and 80 percent of new disability benefit recipients come from AAP.
+Every sick leave that isn't resolved risks becoming permanent.
 We could significantly reduce that amount — without cutting services or pressuring people harder.

 Instead, we should do the opposite: invest in good leadership, better workplace culture, and people who thrive at work.
 It costs less than what we currently spend, and it's the only thing that truly works.